Everything You Need To Know About Deep Cycle Batteries

 Flooded Lead-Acid Batteries

-This is the oldest type of battery that is still in use.
+This is the oldest type of battery that is still in use today.
 Also called a wet cell, the name comes from the battery having a liquid electrolyte inside, consisting of water and sulfuric acid.
 If you've ever worked on an older car, you may be familiar with having to open the tabs at the top to add water to the battery on occasion.
 With deep cycle, flooded lead-acid batteries, adding water is needed more frequently.

 Valve Regulated Lead-Acid (VRLA) – Gel and AGM Batteries